The London Pensions Fund Authority has assets under management at 31 March 2016 of £4.6 billion.

 LPFA manages the underlying investment risk to avoid undue losses.
 The primary risk faced by the Fund is that it does not have sufficient assets to meet its pension obligations as they fall due.
 The LPFA manages this long-term risk by conducting asset/liability studies.
 As a result of these studies, a long-term investment strategy has been adopted to hopefully achieve the expected rate of return and to minimise the risk of adverse outcomes.

-LPFA currently employs 8 mainstream fund managers (excluding various managers for alternative assets).
+Excluding various managers for Private Equity and Infrastructure assets, LPFA currently employs 9 mainstream fund managers (>1.5% of LPFA’s AUM).
 These fund managers were chosen, not only because of their high quality people, processes and historic performance, but also for their diversity of styles.
 This diversification contributes to risk control within the portfolio.
 Each fund manager is set a benchmark and performance objective around that benchmark.